GoogleChrome/ip-protection/Masked-Domain-List.md

 yumenetworks.com                                 | Nexxen                                                         | Not Impacted By Script Blocking
 exelate.com                                      | Nielsen                                                        | Not Impacted By Script Blocking
 exelator.com                                     | Nielsen                                                        | Not Impacted By Script Blocking
-glanceguide.com                                  | Nielsen                                                        | Not Impacted By Script Blocking
 imrworldwide.com                                 | Nielsen                                                        | Not Impacted By Script Blocking
 myvisualiq.net                                   | Nielsen                                                        | Not Impacted By Script Blocking
 nielsen.com                                      | Nielsen                                                        | Not Impacted By Script Blocking